xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira.md

 [^arendt]: Hannah Arendt, _The Origins of Totalitarianism_ (San Diego: Harcourt, Inc., 1985), 293–294.

 [^haraway]: Donna Haraway, “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” in _Simians, Cyborgs, and Women: the Reinvention of Nature_ Donna Haraway (New York: Routledge, 1991), 188, 189.

+[^fuck]: Haraway’s Eye “fucks the world to make techno-monsters,” of course, but I prefer, optimistically, to thinking of ourselves as just [getting screwed](https://youtu.be/fgSpeV-bklk).
+But that’s for a different now.

 ---